- Affordable price

-The new Samsung Gear Fit2 tracker doesn't really fit the category assigned to it – rather, it's a wearable that falls somewhere between fitness tracker and smartwatch.
+The Samsung Gear Fit2 doesn't really fit the category assigned to it – rather, it's a wearable that falls somewhere between fitness tracker and smartwatch.
 In other words, it's not quite either.
-Fit2 has instead taken components from the Gear Fit and the Gear S2 to create something a little different.
+Soon to be surpassed by the Samsung Gear Fit2 Pro, the Fit2 has instead taken components from the Gear Fit and the Gear S2 to create something a little different.

-What you get then is a powerful device all for only $179, making it a tempting offer for those who want a feature packed tracker and don't want to spend more than $200 on a Microsoft Band 2 or the new Garmin Vivosmart HR+.
+What you get is a powerful device all for only , making it a tempting offer for those who want a feature packed tracker and don't want to spend more than $200 on a Microsoft Band 2 or the new Garmin Vivosmart HR+.

 While the Gear Fit2 doesn't bring anything particularly new to the concept of fitness tracking or smartwatches, it does look to be a cost effective best of both worlds.
 But is it the best device for you?
 Let's dive in and take a look.